mitchelljustin/pragmatic-lightning/index.md

 **Docker-compose.yml for production**

 I've written a ["production" docker-compose.yml file](rain-report-prod/docker-compose.yml)
-that has containers for a mainnet Bitcoin node and a mainnet LND node, and connects them.
+that includes containers for a mainnet Bitcoin node and a mainnet LND node, and connects them up.

-I also included an "app" container and Dockerfile that sets convenient environment variables for the app to connect to LND.
+I've also included an "app" container and Dockerfile that sets convenient environment variables for the app to connect to LND.
-You can find all this code in [the production version of the Rain Report app](https://github.com/mvanderh/pragmatic-lightning/blob/master/rain-report-prod).
+You can find all this code in [the production version of the Rain Report app here](https://github.com/mvanderh/pragmatic-lightning/blob/master/rain-report-prod).

 **Run without Docker**